bzilee/sponsorship-app/README.md

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## License

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Equipe